adminrobert/profdotd/README.md

 bin.d
 ├── personal/
 │   ├── myscript*
-│   └── overridden*
+│   └── commonscript*
 ├── devteam/
 │   ├── dev*
-│   └── overridden* # Not found by command: which overridden └── test/
+│   └── commonscript* # Not found by command: which commonscript └── test/
-    ├── overridden* # Not found by command: which overridden └── testscript*
+    ├── commonscript* # Not found by command: which commonscript └── testscript*
 .profile.d
 ├── personal/